Asset Issuance

 Activating the Account of Token Issuer

-The non-activated account needs to be activated by an activited account.
-Please skip this section if your issuer account is already activated.
+The non-activated account must be activated by an already activated account.
+You may skip this step if your issuer account is already activated.

 Note: You can transfer Gas of the account who is activated to the account who is not activated to activate it.